RonIovine/pshell/README.md

-    lib          - build the pshell link libraries only (shared, static and stub) demo         - build the pshell stand-alone demo programs only install      - build and install all pshell components go           - build all the 'go' modules and demo programs clean        - clean all binaries (libs & executables) verbose      - print verbose messages from build process local        - specify local install (install target only)
+    lib          - build the pshell link libraries only (shared, static and stub) demo         - build the pshell stand-alone demo programs only install      - build and install all pshell components clean        - clean all binaries (libs & executables) verbose      - print verbose messages from build process local        - specify local install (install target only)